4ug-aug/mlops-comp-vision/reports/README.md

 >
 > Answer:

-For this project we have done continuous integration on unittesting linting and dockerimage creation.
-We have a total of 5 different workflows running on github actions when pushing to the main branch.
+For this project we have done continuous integration on unittesting, linting and dockerimage creation.
+We have a total of 4 different workflows running on github actions when pushing to the main branch.
 The first workflow runs our unittests and check if the changes have effected the properties of the model, data and the training process.
 Two of the workflows are related to linting and checks if the code is compliant with pep8 using flake8 and if the imports are sorted using isort.
-The last two workflows are creating docker images and pushing them to docker hub.
-The first docker image trains our model and save it in the docker container.
-The other docker file create and runs a fastapi application with a trained model to predict images.
-All of our continuous integration workflows run on both ubunto and windows operating system, this is to ensure that our application works in general.
-Futhermore, we also tests on both python 3.9 and 3.10 to check if a newer python version breaks some of the code.
-To ensure full general viability/useability of our code base we could test even more operating systems and python versions, however since this is simply a test project it was easier to filter through the tests on github when only testing four combinations.
+The last workflow is creating a docker image and pushing it to docker hub.
+It creates and runs a fastapi application with a trained model to predict images.
+All of our continuous integration workflows run on both ubuntu and windows operating system, this is to ensure that our application works in general.
+Furthermore, we also ran tests on both python 3.9 and 3.10 to check if a newer python version breaks some of the code.
+To ensure full general viability/useability of our code base we could test even more operating systems and python versions, however since this is simply a test project it was easier to filter through the tests on github when only testing the four combinations.

 ## Running code and tracking experiments